jsvigneshkanna/nestjs-learnings/README.md

 3. To generate new module with cli - nest generate module (module name without .module.ts)
 4. To generate new controller - nest generate controller (module-folder/controller name without .controller.ts) --flat

+## Testing Techniques

+1. We can use postman to call the APIs with required methods
+2. We can use VScode REST client [Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

 ## Resources

 1. [Udemy NestJS course](https://propertyguru.udemy.com/course/nestjs-the-complete-developers-guide/)